Kellyanne Conway's white nationalist retweet is no mistake

 - Donald Trump Jr.'s infamous Skittles tweet

-- Trump tweeting blatantly false and racially inflammatory crime statistics.
+- Trump tweeting blatantly false and racially inflammatory crime statistics

 The most charitable interpretation of this behavior is ineptitude.
-Regardless, the result is clear: According to one study of 10,000 Twitter accounts that followed Donald Trump, more than a third also followed the account of at least one prominent booster of white nationalism—a movement now widely regarded as having a direct line into the Oval Office.
+Regardless, the result is clear: According to one study of 10,000 Twitter accounts that followed Trump, more than a third also followed the account of at least one prominent booster of white nationalism—a movement now widely regarded as having a direct line into the Oval Office.